OpsMx/oes4openshift/README.md

     - CertManager
     - Ingress
     - OpenLDAP
-- Incase, if you are using an Ingress which is already existing.
+- Incase, if you are using an extern OpenShift Route/Ingress which is already existing.
 Ensure to update the URL's in the below fields, so that all the spinanker and OES configurations will be done during the installation
+- Update the GitOps Halyard Section with BitBucket/S3 where ever Halyard is placed.
+- Update the Pipeline Promotion with BitBucket/S3 credentials according to your requirement.
 ```
 Spinnaker Deck URL configuration; url overwhich spinnaker deck will be accessed
 Spinnaker Gate URL configuration; url overwhich spinnaker gate will be accessed